prosekit/prosekit/website/extensions/text-align.md

 const extension = defineTextAlign({
   // A list of nodes that will be applied.
   types: ['paragraph', 'heading'],
-  // An optional default value.
+  // An optional default alignment value.
+Defaults to `left`.
   default: 'right',
 })
 ```